Algorithm Landscape

 • Multilayer Degree - Degree summed across layers

-• Versatility - Participation across layers
+• Versatility - Participation across layers (counts how many layers a node engages with; higher means broader presence)

 When to use: